 The Lisboa Card provides free access to different modes of public transportation in Lisbon, such as the metro, buses, trams, lifts of CARRIS lines, and the CP Train of Lisbon.
 You can choose from three flexible durations – 24 hours, 48 hours, or 72 hours – depending on your schedule.
 Aside from transportation, the card also grants you free entry to 39 museums, monuments, and other places of interest, making it an all-in-one pass to explore the city’s cultural treasures.

+You can also use your bank card for payments on the platform.
+Simply touch your card on the reader for easy passage.
+For those opting for the Viva Viagem card, remember it’s a personalized journey tool, usable by a single person.
+Families traveling together should ensure each member obtains their own card.
 While the Viva Viagem card simplifies metro transactions, it has limitations regarding fare types.
 To overcome this, consider charging the card with “Zapping“, a credit option ranging from €3 to €40.
 This versatile credit can be utilized across all public transportation modes, deducting €1.61 for each metro, bus, or tram ride, and €1.90 for train journeys.

 To summarize, the Lisbon Metro offers a variety of ticketing and fare options that cater to different preferences.
 These include the flexible Viva Viagem card, the all-inclusive Lisboa Card, and simple contactless payment methods.
 With these options, your journey through the city will be as seamless as the metro’s efficient operation.